ulrichwisser/umpy/README.md

 MinValid  expiration has to be after this duration (default 21 days) MaxValid  expiration has to be before this duration (default 30 days)

+### SOA

+- checks that SOA expire consistent with RRSIG timings

+Please see DNSSEC timings for details.

 ### Allowed Algorithms